sapcc/cyclone/README.md

 ## Why?

-In modern clusters compute instances are considered as a Cattle, but there are exceptions, when a compute instance is a Pet and needs care, especially when you need to migrate or clone it to a new OpenStack region or availability zone.
+In modern clusters, compute instances are considered Cattle, but there are exceptions when a compute instance is a Pet and needs care, especially when you need to migrate or clone it to a new OpenStack region or availability zone.

 Here comes cyclone (**C**loud **Clone** or cclone) to help you with this task.
-It takes care about all volumes attached to a VM and clones them with all required intermediate type conversions.
+It takes care of all volumes attached to a VM and clones them with all required intermediate type conversions.

 ## Help

-By default Glance image data will be streamed through cyclone and the traffic will be consumed on the execution side.
+By default, Glance image data will be streamed through cyclone and the traffic will be consumed on the execution side.
 To enable the Glance V2 [web-download](https://docs.openstack.org/glance/latest/admin/interoperable-image-import.html#image-import-methods) method, set the `--image-web-download` flag.
 This method allows Glance to download an image using a remote URL.
-It is not recommended to use **web-download** method for images bigger than 1-10GiB, since Glance service will try to download the image to its intermediate local storage and may cause insufficient disk space error.
+It is not recommended to use the **web-download** method for images bigger than 1-10GiB, since the Glance service will try to download the image to its intermediate local storage and may cause an insufficient disk space error.

 A remote URL can be generated using a Swift [Temporary URL](https://docs.openstack.org/swift/latest/api/temporary_url_middleware.html).